 - A close enough relationship with you that you feel comfortable using medical cannabis around them

 - Knowledge about the basics of marijuana

 Another great resource for finding a potential medical marijuana caregiver is the internet.
 Some states post listings of caregivers on their health department website pages.
-Many informative sites online link patients and medical marijuana caregivers.
-If you know someone in need, search in our directory of medical marijuana caregivers.
+Many state sites online link patients and medical marijuana caregivers.

 Marijuana Facts to Know Before Becoming a Caregiver